sturob/chatgpt-export-text/README.md

 	2023-05-24_City_Time_CLI.txt
 	2023-05-24_Laptops_without_Management_Engine.txt

-The files also have their modified times datestamped correctly, for sorting by most recent.
+The files also have their modified times set correctly, for sorting by most recent.

 ## Needs